 When federal and state discretionary funding becomes available to the region, MTC, guided by the long-range plan in consultation with transportation stakeholders, develops a transportation program for those funds.
 This involves deciding on criteria for project selection and setting funding levels per project.
-Depending on the program, projects may be proposed by either MTC; the Bay Area Air Quality Management District; or a county congestion management agency, transit operator, city, county or special district.
+Depending on the program, projects may be proposed by either MTC; the Bay Area Air Quality Management District; or a County Transportation Agency, transit operator, city, county or special district.